trilitech/tezos-developer-docs/src/pages/smart-contracts/oracles/index.md

 Here are a few recent (at the time of writing) examples:
 - March 15th 2022: [DeFi platform Deus Finance has suffered a \$3 million exploit resulting from the manipulation of its price oracle.](https://cryptobriefing.com/deus-finance-suffers-3m-oracle-exploit/)
-	*"... the flash loan has managed to manipulate the oracle that updates the price from the USDC/DEI pools in Solidly and Spirit.
+	*"... the flash loan has managed to manipulate the oracle that updates the price from the USDC/DEI pools in Solidity and Spirit.
 The attack has caused a depeg between the token pair, resulting in a cascade of liquidations and users becoming insolvent."*
 - May 9th 2022: [DeFi Lending Protocol Fortress Loses All Funds in Oracle Price Manipulation Attack](https://cryptonews.com/news/defi-lending-protocol-fortress-loses-all-funds-oracle-price-manipulation-attack.htm).
 	*"Blockchain security firm Blocksec detailed that the Chain oracle used by Fortress lacked power verification, which enabled anyone to hijack it."*
 - June 17th 2022: [Inverse Finance exploited again for \$1.2M in flash loan oracle attack](https://cointelegraph.com/news/inverse-finance-exploited-again-for-1-2m-in-flashloan-oracle-attack).